Sewing Machines with recognizable

 value of antique sewing machines.
 It is a combination of factors,

-age, style, and condition taken together that determine the desirability and value.
-The
+age, style, how many were manufactured, and condition, all taken together that determine the desirability and value.

 simple fact that your sewing machine is old does not mean it is